mattmahn/rt-graph/README.md

 I made this because [Casey Liss][casey] [mentioned][blog] that he wanted some way to browse the retweeters of his [tweet][].
 So I decided to make that.

+***Turns out Twitter doesn't make the required information available through their API, so this is dead in the water.***

 ## Usage